garrett-sutton/garrett-sutton.github.io/_drafts/bogus.md

 of ski clubs arriving at night.
 The skiing and terrain were a lot of fun though.
 And if the snow is right, it would be even more fun.
-Mentioning the snow seems worthwhile because I'm not sure they actually end up with "that" much snow on average.
+Mentioning the snow seems worthwhile because I'm not sure they end up with "that" much snow on average.
 A group of people may find it to be a fun spot for a trip too.
-There's almost nothing that everyone can't ski and plenty of on mountain amenities.
+There's almost nothing that everyone can't ski and plenty of on-mountain amenities.

 ## The day
 Our day started in the Bogus Parking lot
 (specifically #4 - Bitterroot & Buttercup).
-We slept in the car the night before and were nicely positioned to basically ski out from the car down to the ticket window.
+We slept in the car the night before and were nicely positioned to ski out from the car down to the ticket window.

 We headed to the areas around the Superior Express lift and Pine Creek Express lifts to start the day.
 By midday, we ventured into the Basin to hit up the lifts near Deer Point.
-We ate lunch at the car and then finished off the day with some more laps in the Pine Creek, Superior and Bitterroot areas.
+We ate lunch at the car and then finished off the day with some more laps in Pine Creek, Superior and Bitterroot areas.